 Luckily, you can use the “leave it” command in many of these situations as well.
 If a dog grabs your arm a little too roughly, you can tell them to “leave it.”

+Instead, use toys.
 Tell your family members to do the same.
-This can prevent nipping and mouthing, as well.
+Providing them with toys can prevent nipping and mouthing, as well.

 Digging is usually caused by boredom.
 Give your dog something else to do, and they won’t dig as much.